Automattic/antiscroll/README.md

 2. Force `overflow: scroll`
 3. Measure the inner width.
 The difference is the scrollbar width

-The caveat of this technique is precisely OSX Lion.
+The caveat of this technique is precisely OS X Lion.
 Since the scrollbars _float_ on top of the content, their width is always zero but they still overlay your content.
 To address this issue we add an aditional step which consists of declaring `::-webkit-scrollbar` and `::scrollbar` CSS